auwattiez/Comparative-LCA-of-CGM-and-FPBT-devices/README.md

 # Installation

-We recommend following the installation steps provided [here](https://github.com/oie-mines-paristech/lca_algebraic).
-To open the Jupyter Notebook included in this repository, you will also need to complete the optional step of installing Jupyter, as well as the notebook package.
+To run the full code, you'll need a working Python environment with the following packages: brightway2 and lca_algebraic.
+For installing lca_algebraic, we recommend following the steps outlined [here](https://github.com/oie-mines-paristech/lca_algebraic).

+The modeling was developed using Jupyter Notebook.
+If you plan to use this interface, make sure to install both the jupyter and notebook packages.

-*Note: An error may occur when installing lca_algebraic on its own.
-In some cases, installing brightway2 first, followed by lca_algebraic, resolves the issue.*
+*Note: Installing lca_algebraic on its own may cause an error.
+In some cases, installing brightway2 first and then lca_algebraic resolves the issue.*

+# The code

+Once the required libraries are installed, the code is fully commented to explain the purpose of each cell.
+This setup allows you to selectively regenerate results, scenario by scenario.